MathRobin/robinson-gestational-age/readme.md

 # robinson-gestational-age

-Calculate gestational age using Robinson curve
+Calculate gestational age using Robinson curve.
+Based on the crown-rump length.

 ## Setup